 Cultural Marxism as a weapon

-Some conservative christians use this term to dismiss views they disagree with because they are leftist or socially progressive, and (these christians feel) are a threat to those living as christians.
+Some conservative christians use this term to dismiss views they disagree with because these ideas are leftist or socially progressive, and (these christians feel) are a threat to those living as christians.

 For example, the conservative Australian Christian Lobby has “unmasked” Cultural Marxism in several videos, spoken of cultural Marxism as a “wicked, insidious evil” and described climate change as “cultural Marxist rubbish”.